Simultaneous upper triangular forms for commuting operators in a finite von Neumann algebra: Taylor's holomorphic functional calculus and direct integrals

 for all $x\in\HEu$.

 As noted above, for each fixed $w$, we may write $(\alpha_{T-w})^{-1}$ as a direct integral

 with respect to the decomposition~\eqref{eq:LsdzHdi}.
-Taking a countable open cover of $\Cpx^n\setminus\Sp(T)$ consisting of sets on each of which $G_T$ has a single power series expansion and using~\eqref{eq:alT-wdi} in the coefficients of the series expansion for each $F^{(n)}_k(z)$, above, we find an $\omega$-null set $N\subseteq Z$ such that
+We take a countable open cover of $\Cpx^n\setminus\Sp(T)$ consisting of sets on each of which $G_T$ has a single power series expansion.
+Now in each open set of this cover, using~\eqref{eq:alT-wdi} in the coefficients of the series expansion for each $H^{(n)}_k(z)$, above, we find an $\omega$-null set $N\subseteq Z$ such that